avasilescu/WiFi-Auto-Reconnect/README.md

 # WiFi-Auto-Reconnect
 Bash script that auto reconnects the WiFi if it cannot connect to various servers (google, bing, yahoo, etc).

 Pings servers 4 times.
-All servers must fail ping response, wifi is turned off and on.
+If all servers fail ping response, wifi is turned on.

+*NOTE: This script will use 'sudo' as 'ifup' requires 'sudo'.
+This may change in the future once a better way is figured out, but for now this is what it is.

 ## Setup
-### Make script executable
+### Make script executable by root
-`chmod +x filename.sh`
+`sudo chmod +x filename.sh`

 ### Create a cronjob
 At the command line
 `crontab -e`

-Add the following line if you want to run the script once per hour at the top of the hour `0 * * * * /location/of/file.sh`
+Add the following line if you want to run the script once per hour at the top of the hour.
+See crontab for more details.
+`0 * * * * /location/of/file.sh`